cheqd/cheqd-node/docs/setup-and-configure/interactive/interactive-installer.md

 Do you want to deploy the latest snapshot from https://snapshots.cheqd.net?
 Please type any kind of variants: yes, no, y, n.
 [No] y
 Which snapshot do you want to use?
-Please type the full URL to archive or press return to use the latest [https://cheqd-node-backups.ams3.cdn.digitaloceanspaces.com/testnet/latest/cheqd-testnet-4_2022-06-10.tar.gz]
+Please type the full URL to archive or click return to use the latest [https://cheqd-node-backups.ams3.cdn.digitaloceanspaces.com/testnet/latest/cheqd-testnet-4_2022-06-10.tar.gz]

-Do you want to setup node after installation?
+Do you want to setup a node after installation?
 Please type any kind of variants: yes, no, y, n.
 [No] y
 Please, type the moniker for your node: test